delaurentis/feistel/README.md

 ## Feistel Rounds

-For sufficient entropy (and generating numbers that feel random from consecutiove integers), I recommend using 32 rounds of fiestel.
+For sufficient entropy (and generating numbers that feel random from consecutive integers), I recommend using 32 rounds of fiestel.

 ## Randomness of Permutations